learn-co-students/javascript-logging-lab-bootcamp-prep-000/README.md

 ## Running the Tests

-To run the tests, simply type `learn test` in the Learn IDE.
+To run the tests, simply type `learn test` in the terminal part of the Learn IDE.
+(The terminal is the part below where you've been coding.)
 You should see something like

 ![failures](https://curriculum-content.s3.amazonaws.com/skills-based-js/console_logging_lab_all_failing.png)